cronvel/terminal-kit/README.md

 	* name: the real binary name of the terminal
 	* pid: the PID of the terminal

-This method detect on which terminal your application run.
+This method detects on which terminal your application run.
 It does **\*NOT\*** use the $TERM or $COLORTERM environment variable, except as a fallback.
 It iterates through parent process until a known terminal is found, or process of PID 1 is reached (the *init* process).